graphpql/graphpinator/docs/UnderTheHood.md

 # Under the hood

-So, how exactly does this library operates under the hood?
+So, how exactly does this library operate under the hood?

 Lets take a look at following paragraphs, which describe execution process and class responsible for each step.